robcarver17/pysystemtrade/docs/instruments.md

 >True
 ```

-However we normally don't want to run a backtest with everything, so there are two ways of restricting this subset.
+However, we normally don't want to run a backtest with everything, so there are two ways of restricting this subset.
 The first is to set explicit instrument weights:

 ```python
 system.cache.delete_all_items()